-Classes for forklift operator training are usually pre-scheduled, but most training departments are flexible and can work with your schedule, especially for large group classes.
+Classes to learn to drive a forklift are usually pre-scheduled, but most training departments are flexible and can work with your schedule, especially for large group classes.
 Additional resources are typically available for additional costs (like DVDs and books), but are great resources to keep on-hand.
 And if you ever have any questions, there is no harm in asking a professional who will either supply you with an answer or help you locate an expert who can.

-Operator training for other types of equipment isn’t necessarily required by OSHA, but the more the operators are familiar with the equipment that they use, the safer they are.
+Operator training for other types of equipment like telehandler operator training isn’t necessarily required by OSHA, but the more the operators are familiar with the equipment that they use, the safer they are.
 In-turn, operators who practice safe driving and operating minimize a business’ exposure to unnecessary incidences.

 Other Equipment Training Available